oopsmonk/documentation/getting-started/0.1/clients/token.md

 ## How the IOTA token was created

 The IOTA token was launched on the Mainnet in June 2017.
-At this point, the IOTA nodes in the network were hard-coded with a total supply of 2,779,530,283 277,761.
+At this point, nodes in the network were hard-coded with a total supply of 2,779,530,283 277,761.

 This large supply allows each of the billions of devices, which are expected to be a part of the Internet of Things, to have its own wallet and transact micropayments with other devices.